 Singapore’s food is a fusion of ancient recipes, traditional flavours and modern styles.
 The multi-cultural, diverse population also brings a unique combination of cuisines from across the world.
 You’ll find a Singaporean take on everything, from south Indian curries to Korean bibimbap and toast.
 Yes, even toast…

 Hawker centres are scattered across the city and offer a glut of international food in one spot (note, this can make for difficult decision-making when it comes to what to eat).
-You’ll find Sri Lankan, Chinese, Korean and Thai stalls all huddled alongside one another, vying for your trade.

 Don’t miss this Singaporean take on toast.
 Hear me out with this one – it’s worth it.
 Take two slices of doughy, white toast (crispy on the outside, lovely and light on the inside) and slather it in a creamy coconut jam so it oozes between the two slices.
 Variations can include a thick spread of butter or sugar too.
 Head to one of the many Toast Box (yes, an entire café selling the stuff) branches across the city for a cheap snack or dessert.